 The Reese’s Senior Bowl welcomed three new members into its Hall of Fame in the spring of 2018 with the addition of former Denver Broncos linebacker Al Wilson, former Raiders linebacker Phil Villapiano and former Dallas Cowboys tight end Jay Novacek.

 "It's always such an honor for the Reese's Senior Bowl to recognize our annual Hall of Fame inductees and this 2018 class was an exceptional group,” said Reese’s Senior Bowl Executive Director Phil Savage.

 The trio formed the 30th class in the Senior Bowl Hall of Fame, presented by Spire, and pushed the total number of inductees to 117 – an exclusive club when you consider more than 5,000 players have donned a Senior Bowl uniform in its 69-year history.

-The trio made up the 25th class and was inducted March 23 at the Grand Hotel Marriott Resort in Point Clear, AL. It joined a prestigious group of 102 former stars that includes the likes of Joe Namath, Walter Payton, Dan Marino, Bo Jackson and Brett Favre.
+The three former Senior Bowlers were inducted March 22 at The Steeple in downtown Mobile, Ala., and joined a prestigious group that includes Joe Namath, Walter Payton, Dan Marino, Bo Jackson and Brett Favre.